triggermesh/docs/docs/sources/salesforce.md

 Salesforce source uses [OAuth JWT credentials][salesforce-oauth-jwt] for service authentication.

-1. First you will need to generate a X509 certificate for signing and verifying requests.
+1. First, you will need to generate an X509 certificate for signing and verifying requests.
-We will be using `openssl` but any other certificate generation tool should work.
+We will be using `OpenSSL` but any other certificate generation tool should work.

 ```sh
 openssl req -x509 -sha256 -nodes -days 36500 -newkey rsa:2048 -keyout tm-sf.key -out tm-sf.crt